 Dr. Bottger understands that this type of damage to your earlobes can harm your self-esteem and make you feel uncomfortable about your appearance.
 We provide our Philadelphia patients with expertise and knowledge so you can get the care you need to fix damaged lobes.
 For the right candidates, earlobe repair or otoplasty might be recommended in conjunction with a facelift procedure to help you achieve optimal results.

 Split earlobe deformities are produced by earrings that have over time produced an overstretching of the pierced hole.
 The deformity varies in degree from an oversized hole all the way to a complete split or cleft in the earlobe.
 Several methods can be utilized to repair these conditions.
 The most common involves removal of a pie shaped segment of skin and a direct closure of the wound margins.
 This typically results in a high quality scar.
 At times, when the deformity involves only a moderately stretched hole, the hole itself can be excised and closed resulting in a smaller scar that doesn’t involve the bottom of the lobe.

 These procedures are performed in the office and require local anesthetic only.
 Dissolvable sutures are used and recovery is generally quick.
-It is important that the earlobe not be re-pierced for at least four months, and that the new piercing not be on the scar itself or it could result in a recurrent split.
+It is important that the earlobe is not re-pierced for at least four months, and that the new piercing not be on the scar itself.
+This could result in a recurrent split.

 Contact Dr. Bottger Today